joaoigorandrade/Societas/composeApp/README.md

 This layer orchestrates the flow of data and applies business rules.

 -   **UseCases**: The `SocietasHomeUseCase` is a prime example.
 It contains business logic that is more complex than a simple data fetch.
 It implements its own **retry and timeout mechanism** that wraps the repository call, ensuring resilience.
+The `SendMessageUseCase` and `GetMessagesUseCase` handle the logic for sending and retrieving messages, respectively.

     ```kotlin
     // From: Domain/UseCase/Home/SocietasHomeUseCase.kt